CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Connection-Session-Management.md

 ### Literal Connection Details

-Connection details expressed in a [literal object][Object-Literal] will allow the session to be established for one transaction; the session will be closed when the OCI [block][What-Is-Block] completes the transaction.
+Connection details expressed in a [literal object][] will allow the session to be established for one transaction; the session will be closed when the OCI [block][What-Is-Block] completes the transaction.

 ### Connection Details Stored in a Variable